bioscan-ml/dataset/README.rst

 The datasets are comprised of RGB microscopy images, DNA barcodes, and fine-grained, hierarchical taxonomic labels.
 Every sample has both an image and a DNA barcode, but the taxonomic labels are incomplete and only extend all the way to the species level for around 9% of the specimens.

+Documentation, including the full API details, is available online at readthedocs_.

 Installation
 ------------